 The Company had net losses in a number of years since its date of incorporation.
 Due to the nature of the Company's business, there can be no assurance that the Company will be profitable.
-The Company had net losses of \$3,511,667 in Fiscal 2018, \$5,231,295 in Fiscal 2017, and \$4,023,504 in Fiscal 2016.
+The Company had net losses of \$3,763,075 in Fiscal 2019, \$3,511,667 in Fiscal 2018, and \$5,231,295 in Fiscal 2017.

 The Company currently has no revenues from operations as all of its properties and prospects are in the development stage.
 There is no assurance that the Company will receive revenues from operations at any time in the near future.
-During Fiscal 2018, 2017 and 2016, the Company earned interest income and other income from Administrative service fees charged to Azucar Minerals Ltd. (formerly Almadex Minerals Limited) ("Azucar") and During Fiscal 2018, the Company earned other income from Administrative service fees charged to Almadex Minerals Ltd. (formerly 1154229 B.C Ltd.) ("Almadex").
+During Fiscal 2019, 2018 and 2017, the Company earned interest income and other income from Administrative service fees charged to Azucar Minerals Ltd. ("Azucar") and, during Fiscal 2019 and 2018, the Company earned other income from Administrative service fees charged to Almadex Minerals Ltd. ("Almadex").

-At December 31, 2018, the Company had working capital of \$4,356,589 including cash and cash equivalents of \$5,080,580.
-Management estimates that the current cash position and expected future cash flows from the exercise of outstanding stock options and warrants and equity financing will be sufficient for the Company to carry out its anticipated exploration and operating plans for fiscal 2019 that includes further development of the Ixtaca Project.
-Although Management believes that the Company's cash resources are sufficient to meet its working capital and mineral exploration requirements for fiscal 2019, the Company may require additional capital in order to remain operational in the near future.
+At December 31, 2019, the Company had working capital of \$1,748,508 including cash and cash equivalents of \$912,214.
+Management estimates that the current cash position and expected future cash flows from the exercise of outstanding stock options and warrants and equity financing will be sufficient for the Company to carry out its anticipated exploration and operating plans for fiscal 2020 that includes further development of the Ixtaca Project.
+Although Management believes that the Company's cash resources are sufficient to meet its working capital and mineral exploration requirements for fiscal 2020, the Company may require additional capital in order to remain operational in the near future.
 There is the possibility that the Company may not receive such necessary funding, particularly during a down economy.
-Additional funding may not be available, or even if it is available, it may be on unfavorable terms.
+Additional funding may not be available, or if it is available, may not be on favorable terms.